freeseek/mocha/README.md

 cd bcftools && make && cd ..
 /bin/cp bcftools/{bcftools,plugins/{fill-tags,fixploidy,mocha,trio-phase,mochatools,extendFMT}.so} $HOME/bin/
 ```
-Notice that you will need some functionalities missing from the base version of bcftools to run the pipeline
+Notice that you will need some functionalities missing from the base version of BCFtools to run the pipeline

-Make sure the directory with the plugins is available to bcftools
+Make sure the directory with the plugins is available to BCFtools
 ```
 export PATH="$HOME/bin:$PATH"
 export BCFTOOLS_PLUGINS="$HOME/bin"